1. What’s the Academy’s mission/vision?

 3. For how many weeks does the program run?

-Yes.
+Yes!
 This is not a problem as long as the schedule works out for your family with the other club’s practice and game schedules.
 You may have to make some decisions throughout the season but there is nothing stopping you from doing this.

 7. How are players grouped together and how are coaches appointed to groups?

 Players will be grouped mainly by age.
 There may be a few exceptions to this.
 We try not to do too much grouping by ability/skill at the youngest ages, but as they progress into the U11 age group we will start to form the Premier Development Teams.
 These teams are broken up into groups of kids who have shown a desire to get better and already possess a certain skill set to have success receiving more tactical instruction while still working on the same skills that the rest of the group will be working on.
-All of our Academy kids are developing their skills no matter what their current skill level is.
+All of our Academy players are developing their skills no matter what their current skill level is.
 Our coaches are all qualified and will be placed according to where we need them and which age group and gender we think fits their personality best.

 8. What equipment do we need/what additional costs are involved?

-All you need for practice is a soccer ball, soccer cleats, shin guards, a water bottle and appropriate clothing for the weather.
+For academy sessions players should always bring a soccer ball, soccer cleats, shin guards, a water bottle and appropriate clothing for the weather.
 If you choose to sign up for any of the tournaments you will need to purchase a white and a red uniform available through Soccer.com, two pairs of soccer socks (one white pair and one black pair) and you will need to have a pair of black soccer shorts.
 For each tournament you attend, there will be an additional cost of $85.
 Any one day play dates will cost an additional $15 per player.

 9. What happens if practice is cancelled or my son/daughter has a conflict and can’t attend?